play-co/facebook/README.md

 }
 ~~~

+For `photo_url` you can append "?type=square" or "?type=large" to affect the picture that the Facebook servers return.
+See Facebook documentation for other options.

 The following additional fields may be reported but do not seem to be filled in by the server:

 ~~~